Experimental realisation of the topological Haldane model

-The starting point of our experiment is a non-interacting, ultracold gas of $4\times 10^4$ to $6\times 10^4$ fermionic $^{40}$K atoms prepared in the lowest band of a honeycomb optical lattice created by several laser beams at wavelength $\lambda = 1064 $\,nm, arranged in the $x-y$ plane as depicted in Fig. 1c and detailed in \cite{Tarruell2012}.
-The two lowest bands have a total bandwidth of $h \times 3.9(1)$\,kHz, with a gap of $h \times 5.4(2)$\,kHz to the next higher band, and contain two Dirac points at opposite quasi-momenta, see Fig. 1d.
+The starting point of our experiment is a non-interacting, ultracold gas of $4\times 10^4$ to $6\times 10^4$ fermionic $^{40}$K atoms prepared in the lowest band of a honeycomb optical lattice created by several laser beams at wavelength $\lambda = 1064 $\,nm, arranged in the $x-y$ plane as depicted in Fig. \ref{fig:haldane-scheme}c and detailed in \cite{Tarruell2012}.
+The two lowest bands have a total bandwidth of $h \times 3.9(1)$\,kHz, with a gap of $h \times 5.4(2)$\,kHz to the next higher band, and contain two Dirac points at opposite quasi-momenta, see Fig. \ref{fig:haldane-scheme}d.
 Here $h$ denotes Planck's constant.
 After loading the atoms into the honeycomb lattice, we ramp on a sinusoidal modulation of the lattice position along the $x$ and $y$ directions with amplitude $0.087(1)\lambda$, frequency $4.0$\,kHz and phase difference $\varphi$.
-This gives access to linear, circular and elliptical trajectories.
+This gives access to linear ($\varphi=0^{\circ}$ or $180^{\circ}$), circular ($\varphi=\pm 90^{\circ}$) and elliptical trajectories.

-The effective Hamiltonian of our system in the phase-modulated honeycomb lattice is computed using analytical and numerical Floquet theory (See Methods and \hyperref[section:theory_supp]{Supplementary Material} for a detailed discussion).
+The effective Hamiltonian of our system in the phase-modulated honeycomb lattice is computed using analytical and numerical Floquet theory (See Methods and Supplementary Material for a detailed discussion).
 It is well described by the Haldane model \cite{Haldane1988}

-where $t_{ij}$ and $t'_{ij}$ are real-valued nearest- and next-nearest-neighbour tunnelling amplitudes, and the latter contain additional complex phases $\Phi_{ij}$ defined along the arrows shown in Fig. 1a.
+where $t_{ij}$ and $t'_{ij}$ are real-valued nearest- and next-nearest-neighbour tunnelling amplitudes, and the latter contain additional complex phases $\Phi_{ij}$ defined along the arrows shown in Fig. \ref{fig:haldane-scheme}a.
 The fermionic creation and annihilation operators are denoted by $\hat{c}^{\dagger}_i$ and $\hat{c}_i$.
 The energy offset $\Delta_{\mathrm{AB}}\gtrless 0$ between sites of the $A$ and $B$ sublattice breaks IS and opens a gap $\vert\Delta_{\mathrm{AB}}\vert$ \cite{Tarruell2012}.
 TRS can be broken by changing $\varphi$.
 This controls the imaginary part of the next-nearest-neighbour tunnelling, whereas its real part as well as $ t_{ij}$ and $\Delta_{\mathrm{AB}}$ are mostly unaffected (Methods).
-Breaking only TRS opens an energy gap $\vert\Delta_{\mathrm{T}}\vert$ at the Dirac points given by a sum of three tunnel couplings~$t'_{l}$ connecting the same sublattice
+Breaking only TRS opens an energy gap $\vert\Delta_{\mathrm{T}}\vert$ at the Dirac points given by a sum of the imaginary part of the three next-nearest-neighbour tunnel couplings connecting the same sublattice